 Speak To The Insurance Experts At JMG

-Reach out to the professionals at JMG Insurance Agency to learn more about the benefits of professional liability insurance for police officers.
+Reach out to the professionals at JMG Insurance Corp to learn more about the benefits of professional liability insurance for police officers.
 Since 1916, we have been dedicated to providing high-quality insurance solutions to people throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts.
 As an independent agency, we work closely with multiple reliable insurance carriers.

 Our police liability policies are designed to cover property, bodily injury, and personal injury resulting from “wrongful acts.”
 Should a civilian bring a lawsuit against you for any reason (false arrest, malicious prosecution, failure to intervene, etc.), a liability policy could also pay for any associated legal fees.
 We offer plans requiring $100,000, $250,000, and $500,000 in coverage.